bizz84/layout-demo-flutter/README.md

 ### Super Useful Flutter Layouts - Right in Your Pocket. 😉

-This is an interactive demo app showing how to use the most common layout objects in Flutter.
+This is an interactive demo app showing how to use the most common layouts in Flutter.

 You can run this project on your simulator or device.

 Oh, and the demo app itself is built with - guess what - a combination of Flutter layouts.
+So Meta! 😎

 ### For more articles and video tutorials, check out [Coding With Flutter](https://codingwithflutter.com/).